Creating Custom Context Models

 Registering the Context Model

-Add your custom context to the autoloaded models list in config/settings.py:
+Add your custom context model to the extra context models list in config/settings.py:

 FEDERATION = {